sudorob0/cisco_troubleshooting_scripts/README.md

 This is a readme for cisco trouble shooting repo

-These scripts are only for cisco equipment only, these scripts are to allow for quick and easy troubleshooting for metro ethernet and t1 circuit issues.
-The scripts will get the necessary information and condense it into and easy to read output.
+These scripts are only for cisco equipment only.
+These scripts are to allow for quick and easy troubleshooting for metro ethernet and t1 circuit issues.
+The scripts will get the necessary information and condense it into an easy to read output.

 **First the output for the T1 script should look like the our put below** The uptime, bgp uptime and gatway are grouped together so you can compare the times and routes to look for bouncing.
 Then you can see what interfaces/ circuits are up and if they are taking errors.
 You also get ping response times.